 - Design effective approaches to teaching and learning, implement and evaluate experiences that promote positive development and learning for all children.

-- Incorporate knowledge of content areas to create appropriate experiences for young children with an emphasis on early literacy practices.
+- Incorporate knowledge of content areas to create appropriate experiences for young children.

 - Use ethical guidelines and other professional standards related to early childhood practice.

 - Demonstrate knowledgeable, reflective, and critical perspectives on professional practice, making informed decisions that integrate knowledge from a variety of sources.